hku-mars/Point-LIO/README.md

 ### 2.2 Produce high odometry output frequence and high bandwidth

 ### 2.3 SLAM with aggressive motions even the IMU is saturated

-**New features:**
-1. would not fly under degeneration.
-2. high odometry output frequency, 4k-8kHz.
-3. robust to IMU saturation and severe vibration, and other aggressive motions.
-4. no motion distortion.

 # **3. Prerequisites**